openrightorg/printshop.github.io/slime/README.md

 # Fun slime Showcase

-Welcome to the Slime Showcase, presenting our delightful slime products.
+Welcome to the Slime Showcase, presenting our slime products.

 ---